CSCfi/csc-user-guide/docs/computing/connecting.md

 SSH keys provide more secure authentication, which can be enabled with a two-step process:

-1. **Generate SSH Keys**: The SSH Keys are always generated in pair, one *public key* and one *private key*.
+1. **Generate SSH Keys**: The SSH Keys are always generated in pairs, one *public key* and one *private key*.
 These keys should be generated on the computer you are using to connect to Puhti.
 2. **Copy public key to Puhti**: Only the *public key* should be